zmarkan/cicd-workshop/README.md

 The chapters will copy and overwrite certain files in your workspace, so after running each script, commit the changes and push it, which will run it on CircleCI.

+### Overview of the project

+The project is a simple web application, that is packaged in a Docker container, and deployed on Kubernetes - hosted on DigitalOcean infrastructure.
+We also have some tests, a security scan, building the image, provisioning the infrastructure, deploying it, and breaking it down.

+### Workshop flow

+Chap 1:

+- yaml
+- setting up the first pipeline
+- writing a job
+- running tests
+- deps without the orb (npm install)
+- using the orb
+- build the docker image & push to docker hub

+Chap 2:

+- run security scan w/ Snyk
+- Build the docker image
+- Terraform & DO
+- provision infrastructure
+- Deploy to infra
+- approve and destroy (explain approval job)

+### Terraform Cloud

+Terraform is a tool that helps you manage your cloud infrastructurte.

 ## Chapter 1 - Basics of CircleCI

-Fork this project!
 Most of our work will be in `./circleci/config.yml` - the CircleCI configuration file.
 This is where we will be describing our CI/CD pipelines.
 This workshop is written in chapters, so you can jump between them by running scripts in `srcipts/` dir, if you get lost and want to catch up with something.
-To begin, prepare your environment for the initial state by running the start script: `./scripts/chapter_0_start.sh`
+To begin, prepare your environment for the initial state by running the start script: `./scripts/do_0_start.sh`

 Go to app.circleci.com, log in with your GitHub account (or create a new one).
 Navigate to the `Projects` tab, and find this workshop project there - `cicd-workshop`.

 First we will create a basic continuous integration pipeline, which will run your tests each time you commit some code.
 Run a commit for each instruction.

-- Run: `./scripts/chapter_0_start.sh` to create the environment.
+- Run: `./scripts/do_0_start.sh` to create the environment.
 - In the `.circleci/config.yaml` find the `jobs` section, and add a job called `build-and-test`:

 ```yaml